Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: The expressive power of INEX[ ]

 For the language $\ESOset$ we also need a set of \emph{relation variables} which are symbols not in the vocabulary $L$.
 These relation variables can appear in atomic formulas similarly as relation symbols in $L$ and they can also be existentially quantified.
 We require all of these \emph{second order quantifiers} to appear in front of the $\ESOset$-formula, before its \emph{first order part}.

 In the language $\ESOset[k]$ we only allow existential quantification of at most $k$-ary relation variables, but free relation variables in a formula may have any arity.
 Hence $\ESOset[0]$-fomulas are second order quantifier free, but may contain free relation variables.
 If an $\ESOset$-formula $\Phi$ has free relation variables $R_1,\dots,R_n$, we can emphasize this by writing $\Phi$ as $\Phi(R_1\dots R_n)$.
-In this paper we will not consider ESO-formulas with free first order variables\footnote{To compare ESO-formula with free first order variables with INEX-formulas in a natural way, we would have to define team semantics also for ESO.
-But there are several possible ways to interpret second order quantifications in such semantics for ESO, and this topic is out of the scope of this paper. } and thus their first order part can be seen as FO-sentence.

-Let $\Phi$ be an $\ESOset$-formula.
-After evaluating all second order quantifications, the truth of $\Phi$ in depends only on the first order part of $\Phi$.
+In this paper we will not consider ESO-formulas with free first order variables and thus their first order part can be seen as FO-sentence. \footnote{To compare ESO-formula with free first order variables with INEX-formulas in a natural way, we would have to define team semantics also for ESO.
+But there are several possible ways to interpret second order quantifications in such semantics for ESO, and this topic is out of the scope of the current paper. } After evaluating all second order quantifications, the truth of $\Phi$ in depends only on the first order part of $\Phi$.
 We may then apply team semantics for the first order part of $\Phi$ in any suitable model, whence flatness and locality properties hold as well.